-Alberta Ski Jumping and Nordic Combined Association was established as a non-profit organization in 1991.
-Our main purpose is to promote, encourage and support the competitive and recreational ski jumping and nordic combined programs in Alberta.
+Alberta Ski Jumping and Nordic Combined Association is a non-profit organization in started in 1991.
+The organization promotes, encourages and supports the competitive and recreational ski jumping and nordic combined programs in Alberta.

 Nordic Combined is a winter sport in which athletes compete in ski jumping and cross-country skiing.
 This sport demands endurance and strength for cross-country skiing, and requires physical strength and technical control for ski jumping.

 The jumping portion occurs first followed by a free technique cross-country race.
 The break between the jumping and the cross-country race can be as little as 35 minutes, or as long as a few hours.
 Known as a “Gundersen” or pursuit start, the jumping results generate the starting seed for the cross-country race that follows, with the second and remaining athletes beginning seconds or even minutes after the best jumper.
 Using pack-racing strategies, the athletes cluster into “trains” that chase down other athlete trains.
 The winner of the Nordic combined event is the first athlete across the cross-country finish line.